Butt Connections: The Good, The Bad And The Ugly

 When heat shrinking, start at one end with the gun and work your way along and around the tube until you have complete coverage of the underlying connector with no air pockets and no looseness around the cable insulation.
 Use a corded heat gun wherever possible – they cost next to nothing, are safe when properly handled and will give a clean, even shrink.
 Heat shrinking is great for protecting connections from corrosion and strain.
 A good shrunk connection can only be removed by cutting it out of the cable – it will be more robust than the run.

 Something else to bear in mind when building strong butt connections is to use a dedicated butt connector crimper.
 Sure, you can use a crimper/stripper but it’s never going to do as good a job as a dedicated butt crimper with a tab locator and functionality in the jaws of the tool.
-Just getting a crimper/stripper in position with the crimper up near the handles is a major pain and you need to use ludicrous force to close the crimp.
+Just getting a crimper/stripper into position if you’re using a gauge located way out near the tip can be a major pain – you may also need to use excessive force to close the crimp.
 Dedicated crimpers make the process so much easier, especially in the tight and hard to reach places that typify electronic security applications.